 - Don't repeat the URL as part of the link text — URLs look ugly, and sound even uglier when a screen reader reads them out letter by letter.

 - Don't say "link" or "links to" in the link text — it's just noise.
 Screen readers tell people there's a link.
-Visual users will also know there's a link, because links are generally styled in a different colour and underlined (this convention generally shouldn't be broken, as users are so used to it.)
+Visual users will also know there's a link, because links are generally styled in a different color and underlined (this convention generally shouldn't be broken, as users are used to it).

-When linking to a resource that will be downloaded (like a PDF or Word document) or streamed (like video or audio) or has another potentially unexpected effect (opens a popup window, or loads a Flash movie), you should add clear wording to reduce any confusion.
-It can be quite annoying for example:
+When linking to a resource that will be downloaded (like a PDF or Word document), streamed (like video or audio), or has another potentially unexpected effect (opens a popup window), you should add clear wording to reduce any confusion.

-- If you are on a low bandwidth connection, click a link and then a multiple megabyte download starts unexpectedly.
+- If you're on a low bandwidth connection, click a link, and then a multiple megabyte download starts unexpectedly.

 Let's look at some examples, to see what kind of text can be used here:

-When you a linking to a resource that is to be downloaded rather than opened in the browser, you can use the
+When you are linking to a resource that's to be downloaded rather than opened in the browser, you can use the

 download attribute to provide a default save filename.
-Here's an example with a download link to the Windows version of Firefox 39:
+Here's an example with a download link to the latest Windows version of Firefox:

-You'll need to make local copies of the following four pages, in the same directory as one another (see the navigation-menu-start directory if you want a the full listing):
+You'll need to make local copies of the following four pages, all in the same directory.
+For a complete file list, see the navigation-menu-start directory:

-- Add an unordered list in the indicated place on one page, containing the names of the pages to link to.
-A navigation menu is usually just a list of links, so this is semantically ok.
+- Add an unordered list in the indicated place on one page that includes the names of the pages to link to.
+A navigation menu is usually just a list of links, so this is semantically OK.

-- Turn each page name into a link to that page.
+- Change each page name into a link to that page.

 - Copy the navigation menu across to each page.